Home / Insights and Inspirations Posts / Perspectives / COP29 Dispatch: How Digital Twins Can Fortify Infrastructure Against Fierce Storms

 Fernandes recommends that along with devising a robust digital strategy for their, say, water and power systems, governments and other infrastructure owners must embrace open data ecosystems and collaborative approaches to using technology.
 They also need to adopt sustainable financing mechanisms empowered by this data-driven approach because of its potential to better quantify, measure and act on climate change.
 (Bentley recently launched carbon analysis capabilities for infrastructure projects.
 Find out more here.)

 Addressing adaptation challenges in the developing world will require close to $360 billion per year of proactive investment this decade alone, according a new UN report.
 Much of that investment will go into the world’s ageing infrastructure, Fernandes says.
-He estimates that about 85% to 95% of our infrastructure in 2050 already exists today.
+He estimates that about 85% to 95% of our infrastructure that already exists today will be around in 2050.
 “If you want to extend its lifecycle, increase its efficiency and ensure it is climate-resilient, you’ll need the ability to repair, inspect, monitor, and warn in real-time,” he says.
 “We can do that with today’s technologies … but we’ll need to think big, prove small and scale fast.”

 Here are some projects that show in action Bentley’s technology and its potential to aid adaptation.